Supreme Audit Office

 Mission and Vision

-The mission of the Supreme Audit Office is to promote economic efficiency and effectiveness in the public service to the benefit of the Republic of Poland.
+The mission of the Supreme Audit Office is to foster sound management and effectiveness in public service to the benefit of the Republic of Poland.

-The vision of the Supreme Audit Office is a supreme audit institution with a widely recognised standing, whose reports will be an expected and sought for source of information for bodies of the state and general public.
+The vision of the Supreme Audit Office is a widely-recognised Supreme Audit Institution whose reports will be a long-needed and sought-after source of information for the state authorities and the public.

 Basis for activity